bmw-ece-ntust/multimedia-wireless-network/ASSIGNMENT2A STUDY NOTE.md

 Mr Joe study note
 ## Acknoledgement
 with much Appreciation, i thanks Mr JOE FOR his great support.
-Much Appreciation TO Professor Ray and TA ian for more support.
+Much Appreciation To Professor Ray and TA Ian for more support.